 - Experience working with children is an asset

-All new volunteers are required to attend all three sessions of MOA 101: Introductory Training Seminar.
+All new archaeology volunteers are required to attend all three sessions of MOA 101: Introductory Training Seminar.
 Dates will be announced during our active recruitment period.
-Training will continue with committee members and staff after MOA 101.
+Training will continue with Archaeology Committee members and staff after MOA 101.

-Training will begin with archaeology orientation sessions to teach the necessary content for delivering the school program.
-These sessions are conducted by staff and usually require one to two days of training, after which ongoing hands-on training will take place during the programs through observation and teamwork with experienced Archaeology Committee volunteers.
-Volunteers will learn to delivery all the three parts of the program including a PowerPoint presentation, a hands-on activity with actual archaeological belongings where students will act like an archaeologist, and the guide them to make a bracelet using a First Nation’s method of twining.
+Training includes archaeology orientation sessions to teach the necessary content for delivering the school programs.
+These sessions are conducted by staff and usually require one to two days of training, after which ongoing hands-on training will take place during the program through observation and teamwork with experienced Archaeology Committee volunteers.
+Volunteers will learn to deliver both in-person and digital school programs including the set-up of teaching materials and equipment, information content and how to present belongings for the digital version and for the hands-on activity with actual archaeological belongings where students will act like an archaeologist.
+Volunteers will learn to guide students to make a bracelet using the First Nations’ method of twining.

-Once training is complete, volunteers are asked to commit to either the morning or afternoon session each week on Wednesdays.
+Once training is complete, volunteers are asked to commit to learning and presenting at least one of the programs (in-person or digital) and be available either for the morning or afternoon session each week on Wednesdays.

 - 2 years on the Archaeology Committee